XLR connector: Phantom power

 Some microphones such as condenser microphones require power.
 An alternative to battery power is phantom power, which consists of direct current applied equally through the two signal lines of a balanced audio connector, usually a three-pin XLR connector.
 The supply voltage is referenced to the ground pin of the connector (pin 1 of an XLR), which normally is connected to the cable shield or a ground wire in the cable or both.
 Phantom power is usually supplied at a nominal 48 volts DC, although lower voltages are permissible and modern microphones will often operate over a wide range.

-It is common for modern mixers to have a built-in switch-operated 48-volt power supply which supplies all mic inputs with phantom power, thus eliminating the need for bulky external supplies on individual mics.
+It is common for modern mixers to have a built-in switch-operated 48-volt power supply which supplies individual or all mic inputs with phantom power, thus eliminating the need for bulky external supplies on individual mics.

 XLD keyed variant

 The XLD connector is a proposed keyed variant of the XLR connector.
 The keys prevent accidental mixing of XLR and XLD connectors.
 XLD plugs and sockets are used mostly in professional audio and video electronics cabling applications.

 The XLD connector is proposed by the Audio Engineering Society AES42 digital microphone interface standard.

 The connectors are similar to XLR but with an extra coding key and groove that allows control over the intermating of XLD plugs and XLR sockets.
 A connector with the coding key installed will not mate with a connector that does not have the matching groove.
 By suitably keying connectors, analog microphones can be protected from damage by the high current digital phantom power supply provided for digital microphones.